nazim1021/OOD-detection-using-OECC/SVHN/README.md

 ## Download Datasets

-- The in-distribution dataset - SVHN can be downloaded from http://ufldl.stanford.edu/housenumbers/. we download the mat files and place them in the same directory as SVHN notebooks.
+- The in-distribution dataset - SVHN can be downloaded from http://ufldl.stanford.edu/housenumbers/.
+Download the .mat files and place them in the same directory as SVHN notebooks.
-- Out-of-Distribution datasets can be downloaded by the following links in the parent README file and place them in the parent directory itself.
+- Out-of-Distribution datasets can be downloaded by the given links in the parent README file.
+After downloading, please place them in the parent directory itself.

 ## How to Run
-The snapshots of the evaluation results presented in <b>Table 1</b> and <b>Table 5</b> of the paper can be found in the folders `./SVHN/results/OECC_tune/`.
+The snapshots of the evaluation results presented in <b>Table 1</b> and <b>Table 5</b> of the paper can be found in the folder `./results/OECC_tune/`.

 * To reproduce the results, please run `test_SVHN.ipynb`.